Pendrag00n/Packup/README.md

 # Packup
-LIGHTWEIGHT BACKUP TOOL INTENDED TO BE RUN BY CRON (CAN ALSO BE RUN MANUALLY)
+LIGHTWEIGHT BACKUP [SCRIPT](https://raw.githubusercontent.com/Pendrag00n/Packup/main/packup.sh) INTENDED TO BE RUN BY CRON (CAN ALSO BE RUN MANUALLY)

 ## USAGE
 **Running manually**